 It’s OK to judge a lawyer based on your personal feelings.
 This is someone you may work with for several months.
 You’ll want someone who is patient with you, who earns your trust and confidence.
 Ask yourself if you were comfortable with the attorneys as you meet.
 When it comes to subjective criteria, trust your gut.

-Selecting a Georgia DUI lawyer
+Selecting an Atlanta DUI lawyer

-When you have finished interviewing the last Georgia DUI attorney on your list, it is time to select one to represent you.
+When you have finished interviewing the last Atlanta DUI attorney on your list, it is time to select one to represent you.
 Consider the subjects this article has outlined: experience, strategy, legal fees, and how you felt about each attorney.

 If you only met with one but feel the attorney meets your criteria, your decision is not difficult.
 But if you can’t decide between two or more lawyers, ask them for the names and contact information for a few of their past clients.